 Bio-energy also includes biofuel production which we can hope to use as a replacement for traditional transport fuels3.
 So, from burning wood and waste to using oil, fats, and recycled grease, we can create bio-energy in the form of fuel and electricity.

 So bio-energy creates energy from waste materials, but how is bio-energy produced?
 A bio-energy power plant can vary in size.
 Therefore, it can range from a small heating system to a huge industrial plant that uses thousands of tonnes of biomass fuel annually.

 To release the energy from biomass, we can use several different types of technology.
 These can range from combustion which is a proven method through to newer technologies.
 The new technologies can now turn biomass into liquid fuels that we can use in place of other liquid fuels.

 So, we can create bio-energy by using the following processes:

 Biomass gives off gas naturally when it rots.
 When this occurs in the open, it releases methane, the primary component of natural gas, which can cause more harm than carbon dioxide.
 However, if we store the biomass in sealed tanks, they prevent the gases from entering the atmosphere.
 We can then extract it allowing us to burn it.
 This leaves us with water and carbon dioxide which is better for the environment.

 Gasification is a thermal process whereby it converts plant matter into several gases that are combustible.
 These gases are hydrogen, carbon monoxide, methane, and ethylene.
 Using direct or indirect heating and a reduction in the supply of oxygen, the biomass creates gases that can then be burnt.

 This process involves burning biomass and waste food products at high temperatures with oxygen removed2.
 This causes new molecules to form.
-This changes the character of the waste and then ensures that a vast amount of energy produced.
-This thermal decomposition of biomass creates products known as biochar, bio-oil and a range of gases including hydrogen, carbon monoxide and carbon dioxide.
+This changes the character of the waste and then ensures that a vast amount of energy is produced.
+This thermal decomposition of biomass creates products known as biochar, bio-oil, and a range of gases including hydrogen, carbon monoxide, and carbon dioxide.

 This uses an almost natural process.
 This process uses microorganisms to break down biomass.
 As a result, it produces gas that consists of methane and carbon dioxide.